isomerpages/singapore-customs-old/_competent-authorities-requirements/30-SPF-AED.md

 ## Enquiries

 For more information, please visit AED PLRD's  [website](https://www.police.gov.sg/e-services){:target="_blank"}.
-For further enquiries, you may contact us at 6835 0000 or email to SPF_Licensing_Feedback@gov.sg.
+For further enquiries, you may contact us at 6835 0000 or email to SPF_Licensing_Feedback@spf.gov.sg.